heapwolf/level-replicator/README.md

 - If an update operation (a put or delete) is committed to the local database.

-  - Its log is looked up, the operation is documented and the logical clock is incremented and a new log is created.
+  - Its log is looked up, the logical clock is incremented and a new log is created which also contains the operation type.
   - The key, value and log are atomically committed to the database in a batch operation.